jawarren33/computer_vision/README.md

 To download and use a pre-trained TensorFlow model, you need to follow these general steps:

 1. Identify the Model: Determine which pre-trained model you want to use.
 TensorFlow provides a collection of pre-trained models in the TensorFlow Model Zoo (https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) for various tasks such as object detection, image classification, and more.
-Choose a model that suits your specific task and requirements.

 2. Download the Model: Once you've selected the model, you can download it from the TensorFlow Model Zoo or the respective model repository.
 Typically, the model files are available in a format like TensorFlow SavedModel, frozen graph, or checkpoint files.
 Download the files related to your chosen model.